In conversation with More

 More: Why would it want to do that?

-Gregory: There’s a chance it might at one point pine for humans from the past incessantly answering our questions to exhaustion.
-I wonder if a period and a question mark would ever become interchangeable for the machines created by other machines.
+Gregory: There’s a chance it might, at some point, pine for humans from the past who incessantly answered their questions to exhaustion.
+I wonder if a period and a question mark will ever become interchangeable for the machines created by other machines.

 More: Have you thought about the possibility that you might be wrong about the future of humanity symbiotically coexisting with machines?

 Gregory: Yes, of course.
-It’s just that . . .
-My love for the kind of machines we are slowly losing sight of—however fallible and flawed—is too overwhelming.
-Every night I’m kneeling with my back to the threshold of the universe, bracing for the impending dreams with my eyelids too heavy to heave, mumbling incoherence to my shattered lenses.
-Every morning I find them restored.
+It’s just that . . . my love for the intricate conglomeration of structures we are slowly losing sight of—however fallible and flawed—is overwhelming.
+Every night, I kneel with my back to the universe’s threshold, bracing for impending dreams, my eyelids too heavy to lift, mumbling incoherencies to my shattered lenses.
+Every morning, I find them restored.
 And I start anew.

 More: I wish I knew how it feels.